 4 || Thumb War

 One, two, three, four, I declare a thumb war!
+If you don’t remember how to play thumb war, here’s a quick reminder!
 Make a fist, link with a partner using your fingers and then wrestle those thumbs until someone pins a thumb for a count of 3!
 Want to make things even more fun?
 Check out these thumb wrestling temporary finger tattoos or this awesome thumb wrestling ring!

 5 || Itsy Bitsy Spider

 A childhood classic, this game is great for coordination!
 Here’s how to play:

 To be the spider, touch the tip of one hand’s index finger to the tip of the other hand’s thumb.
 Alternate from hand to hand with index to thumb in a spider-like, walking manner by twisting each hand to be on top.